 In a large bowl, stir together the flour and the yeast.
 Add the water and stir until the dough begins to come together.
 Add the salt and continue stirring until blended.
 The dough will be very sticky.
 Using a plastic dough scraper dipped in cool water, transfer the dough into another large bowl that has been misted with spray oil.
 Cover this bowl tightly with plastic wrap.
-Let the dough ferment, at warm room temperature (70o F), for at least 12 hours and as much as 18.
+Let the dough ferment, at warm room temperature (70° F), for at least 12 hours, and as much as 18!

 The dough is ready to go when the surface shows a consistent pattern of bubbles as it does below.

 A half hour, roughly, before the dough is ready, put a six quart, heavy, cast iron pot with the lid in place on the floor of your oven.
-The floor temperature should be 550o F. The pot can be round or oval, as the illustrations show, and the shape and size will affect the shape of the finished loaves (experiment here when you’ve made it once).
-A four quart pot, either round or oval, will result in a taller loaf.
+The floor temperature should be 550° F. The pot can be round or oval, as the illustrations show, and the shape and size will affect the shape of the finished loaves.
+(Feel free to experiment with your container after you’ve made it once.)
+A four-quart pot, either round or oval, will result in a taller loaf.

 Once the dough is ready, use oven mitts to take the pot out of the oven.
 Remove the lid.
 Slide the parchment paper off the pan onto your right hand and turn the dough, seam side up, into the pot.
 If the dough looks at all lumpy, give the pot a shake to even it out.

-There is no need to inject steam into your oven for this bread, because the covered pot traps the steam from the very wet dough.
+There is no need to inject steam into your oven for this no-knead homemade bread, because the covered pot traps the steam from the very wet dough.